vianch/smooth-server/README.md

 };
 ```

-The `bs-config.js` file may also export a function that receives the lite-server Browsersync instance as its only argument.
-While not required, the return value of this function will be used to extend the default lite-server configuration.
+The `bs-config.js` file may also export a function that receives the smoot-server Browsersync instance as its only argument.
+While not required, the return value of this function will be used to extend the default smoot-server configuration.
 ```js
 module.exports = function(bs) {